 Under Provost David Payne, faculty from across the university joined together for the community engagement initiative including our very own Lee Miller, representing the Humanities and Social Sciences, as well as Joyce McCauley (College of Education and Chair of the Engaged Scholars Committee), Sanjay Mehta (Business Administration), Sergio Ruiz (Arts and Sciences), and Raymond Teske (Criminal Justice).

-The award is based on evidence that community engagement is incorporated into the university's mission, campus culture, institutional assessment, resource allocation, academic research, teaching, student-learning outcomes, faculty evalutions and activities of student organizations.
+The award is based on evidence that community engagement is incorporated into the university's mission, campus culture, institutional assessment, resource allocation, academic research, teaching, student-learning outcomes, faculty evaluations and activities of student organizations.
 Students from various disciplines have not only become more engaged, but have also personally benefitted from their involvement with local entities.
 Sociology students use program evaluation skills to study public school lunch programs and pilot recycling programs.
 SHSU faculty members are successfully combining their community engagement activities and research projects with external funding support and resulting publications.

 For the full article featured in the Huntsville Item, click here.